 In this article, Our Overwatch skill rating boosting team will be putting heroes into smaller subgroups that reflect their role in more details, helping you to get a better understanding of them.

 Flankers are people who focus mostly on the enemy’s backline before or during the team fight.
-Some obvious example is Genji, Tracer, Reaper, and Sombra since they excel at this getting behind the enemy and cause havoc.
+Some obvious examples are Genji, Tracer, Reaper, and Sombra since they excel at getting behind the enemy and causing havoc.
 While not dealing as much damage as the main DPS, flankers can single-handedly win a team fight if they can pick off the opposing support early, leaving their frontline much more vulnerable.

 Flankers make up for the lack of their damage by having good mobility skill, better than any others in the game, and since their targets are usually the squishier ones, the high damage is not that necessary.

 Spammers are heroes who, you guessed it, spam (Spamzo anyone?).
 They are useful in holding down certain chokepoints, along with breaking the enemy’s shield.
 Their common trait is that they have high damage output but is usually hard to be accurate from mid to high range, check our hitboxes

 guide by our Overwatch SR boosting

 , Hanzo, Junkrat and Bastion.
 3 out of the 4 has a projectile attack that deals a lot of damage, while Bastion, even though being a hit-scan character, is hard to aim with due to widespread.
 All of them can keep a chokepoint in check pretty well, and they can all eat the enemy’s Reindhardt

 This role is the most straight-forward in our of the 3 categories: they do damage.
 While spammers can also do damage, oftentimes even more than the main DPS and even with better range, these guys have one thing that none of the spammers have: accuracy.
 When ⅓ of the time your target is not a tank and therefore doesn’t have a hitbox of a car, this factor comes into play.